dexie/dexie-website/docs/Syncable/Dexie.Syncable.ISyncProtocol.md

 ### onError : function (err, again)

 Call this function if an error occur.
 Provide the error object (exception or other toStringable object such as a String instance) as well as the again value that should be number of milliseconds until trying to call sync() again.
 For repairable errors, such as network down, provide a value for again so that the framework may try again later.
-If the error is non-repairable (wouldnt be fixed if trying again later), you should provide Infinity, null or undefined as value for the again parameter.
+If the error is non-repairable (wouldn't be fixed if trying again later), you should provide Infinity, null or undefined as value for the again parameter.

 If an error occur while listening for server changes after having gone over to the 'react' pattern, you may also call onError() to inform the framework that the remote node has gone down.
 If doing so, your sync call will be terminated and you will no longer recieve any local changes to your 'react' callback.
 Instead you inform the framework about the number of milliseconds until it should call sync() again to reestablish the connection.